In part one, I went into detail about how I at RS Gardening Services would go about planting a clients rose.

 Don’t be afraid to prune them quite hard they can withstand any harsh treatment

 Now that you have pruned your roses they will need a good solid feed to keep them healthy.
-This is done by a good decomposed compost around the base of the of the roses. ( I prefer this way as i experienced in my trials of different products that some fertilizers have a high content of nitrogen which produce sappy growth.
+This is done by a well-decomposed compost around the base of the of the roses. ( I prefer this way as I have experienced in my trials of different products that some fertilizers have a high content of nitrogen which can produce sappy growth.

-But if all that fails normal organic matter from there compost heap mixed with a special blend of J bowers fish blood and bone fertilizer or Vitax Q4
+But if all that fails normal organic matter from there compost heap mixed with a special blend of J bowers fish blood and bone fertilizer or Vitax Q

 When applying a mulch always leave a gap around the stem so you can water around the base of the plant

-And with anything else all branches should be burnt in a incinerator to avoid decontamination of the soil.
+And with anything else, all branches should be burnt in an incinerator to avoid recontamination of the soil.
 AS its this time of year when the weather damp that Black Spot spores begin to spread

 I hope you found this of good use and informative in part 3 Ill will look into Pest and Disease control of Roses .